Jurassic World Dominion poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Newsreel montage establishes the new world: dinosaurs now coexist with humans across the globe, integrated into everyday life.
 Shows both wonder and danger of this new normal..
-Significantly, this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 17 minutes when Maise and Beta (Blue's baby raptor) are kidnapped by mercenaries working for Biosyn.
 Owen and Claire's protected world is shattered..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 73 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False defeat: Ellie and Alan are caught stealing locust DNA evidence.
+Structural examination shows that this crucial beat False defeat: Ellie and Alan are caught stealing locust DNA evidence.
 Owen and Claire find Maise but are also captured by Biosyn security.
 Dr. Dodgson (Biosyn CEO) reveals he knows everything and has control.
 Stakes raised dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 118 minutes initiates the final act resolution at 80% of the runtime.
 Synthesis moment: The two groups unite and discover that working together (old and new generations, humans and dinosaurs) is the only way forward.
 Wu provides the genetic solution to save both Maise and the dinosaurs.
 They choose cooperation over control., demonstrating the transformation achieved throughout the journey.